About the Charity Council

 An initiative of the Charity Council, the annual Charity Transparency Awards (CTA) and Charity Governance Awards (CGA) aim to promote good governance and transparency in the charity sector by acknowledging the excellent work of charities, while inspiring others to emulate their best practices.

-This is the second year of the Charity Transparency Awards (CTA) which recognises charities with good disclosure practices that the Charity Transparency Framework (CTF) recommends.
+This is the fourth year of the Charity Transparency Awards (CTA) which recognises charities with good disclosure practices that the Charity Transparency Framework (CTF) recommends.
 The CTF is closely aligned to the Code of Governance for Charities and Institutions of a Public Character (IPCs), with 9 key dimensions highlighted as key areas for disclosure.

-The Charity Governance Awards (CGA) is in its fifth year, first launched by the Charity Council in 2012.
+The Charity Governance Awards (CGA) is in its seventh year, first launched by the Charity Council in 2012.
 The CGA recognise charities that have adopted the highest standards of governance, in line with the Code of Governance for Charities and Institutions of a Public Character.
 Given that transparency and good disclosure practices are important aspects of good governance, since 2016, only CTA winners will qualify as entrants for CGA.

 For more information on CTA and the CTF, please click here